pixelkritzel/anima-calculator/README.md

+More about the what, why and how is here: https://blog.pixelkritzel.de/posts/anima-calculator---a-little-rpg-tool-written-in-react-mobx-state-tree-and-typescript-using-material-ui/
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>